polyaxon/polyaxon/templates/index.md

 by managing workloads with smart container and node management, and turning GPU servers into shared, self-service resources for your team or organization.

-Here  you will find a comprehensive guides for setting up Polyaxon on your cluster, and information for training and monitoring your deep learning and AI applications.
+Here  you will find a comprehensive guide for setting up Polyaxon on your cluster, and information for training and monitoring your deep learning applications.

 We do our best to make this documentation clear and user friendly, but If you see anything that is incorrect or have any questions,